-As I said in that discussion about parallel parking, however you look at it all it boils down to is reversing into a space behind another vehicle in a reverse “S” path.
+As I said in that discussion about parallel parking, however you look at it all it boils down to is reversing into a space behind another vehicle in a reverse ‘S’ path (or an ‘S’ path on the right side of the road, so USA readers bear that in mind).
 However, success, failure, and reproducibility are a direct function of the actual method used.

 When I first became an instructor I tried various methods based on the ones my trainers had taught me.
 However, I wasn’t happy with any of them because they were so unreliable.
 Coming from a scientific background I wanted something that was as precise as possible, because it would then be reproducible – and reproducibility is what catches many learners out when they are trying to master this manoeuvre.

 Step 1 is to drive up alongside the target vehicle, slightly ahead of it, and about ½ to ¾ metre away from it.

 Step 2 is to reverse back until the back of your vehicle is level with the back of the target.
 The reason you do it this way instead of trying to start level to begin with is that you will need to look behind you.
-If you do that while your are still moving forward you could make contact with the target car.
+If you do that while you’re are still moving forward, you could make contact with the target car.
+Once you have stopped, work out where you need to aim – you want to pick something at about 45°.
+On the diagrams, it is the red ‘X’.

 Step 4 is to straighten the wheels and reverse back in a straight line towards the kerb.
 Stop when your rear nearside wheel is about ½ metre away from the kerb.
 This is the second vital key position.

 Step 5 is to steer full lock to the right and reverse back until you are parallel with the kerb.
 Once you are, stop and straighten your wheels.

 The method is very simple.
 Summarising the stages, you have: